 One of the most underrappracied parts of eco-friendly skincare is nutrition.
 If you nourshi your body from the inside out, you’ll be glowing.
 No matter how many green skincare products you use, nothing can override health and diet.

-Foods rich in antioxidants, in particular are among the best to eat for healthy looking skin.
-Antioxidants are compounds found in foods which negate free radical damage.
+Foods rich in antioxidants, in particular, are among the best to eat for healthy-looking skin.
+Antioxidants are compounds found in foods that negate free radical damage.
 Free radicals happen when unpaired electrons bounce around the body, looking for something to bond with, but as they move around, they damage DNA which accelerates the aging process.
 There’s no halting the aging process entirely, but you can do some things to help age gracefully.
 Dark chocolate (at least 70% cocoa), and matcha green tea are great sources of antioxidants, as are berries.

 As I said about ethical shopping, the greenest product you can buy is the one you don’t.
 That line of thought applies to eco-friendly skincare products too.
 While you probably can’t make something like a skin oil or moisturiser, you can make face masks.